The Jewish Outdoor Leadership Institute (JOLI)

 Please check our Dates and Rates for updated availability.

-PLEASE NOTE: Starting in 2019 participation in JOLI will be contingent upon the successful completion of our new 10th grade edah (age group).
+PLEASE NOTE: Starting in 2019, alumni of our 10th grade edah, Sayarim, will be given priority for JOLI registration.
 Additionally, all applicants will be asked to write an essay and be interviewed by one of our staff, to ensure the program is the right fit for each applicant.

 The Jewish Outdoor Leadership Institute (JOLI) at Ramah in the Rockies trains Jewish teens (entering 11th & 12th grades) to become competent and confident outdoor leaders.
 JOLI participants spend about half of their time living alongside others on the Ramah in the Rockies ranch, and half of their time backpacking through the Rocky Mountains backcountry.
 Participants live in their own tent with a counselor but share facilities with chalutzim at Ramah in the Rockies.